On discretely structured growth models and their moments: Exact moment closure for polynomial state dependence

-a contradiction as $\nu_{\deg{n}}$ is nonzero by definition.
+This is a contradiction as $\nu_{\deg{n}}$ is nonzero by definition.
 Hence, closure is not possible if $\deg{n}>1$, irrespective of the choice of flux or the precise form of the growth dynamics.
 We will illustrate this failure in the final example of \cref{sec: example closures}.

+Strictly, so far we have only established that the derived conditions are necessary for closure if we restrict to closures that are constructed via the above procedure.
+It remains to show that these conditions preclude the existence of \emph{any} closure.
+In pursuit of this, suppose that we have failed to satisfy the conditions derived above, leading to an evolution equation of the form

+where the function $g$ depends non-trivially on at least one $\mu_i$ for $i>K$.
+Seeking a contradiction, suppose also that a closure does exist at order $K<N$.
+Necessarily, we must be able to write $g(\vec{\mu}_N) = h(\vec{\mu}_K)$ for some function $h$.
+However, in order for this relation to hold in general, it must hold for all initial values of $\vec{u}$.
+As the relationship between $\vec{u}$ and $\vec{\mu}_N$ is invertible from \cref{sec: trivial closure}, arbitrary initial conditions for $\vec{u}$ translate into arbitrary initial conditions for the moments $\vec{\mu}_N$.
+Hence, the equality between $g$ and $h$ must hold for all arguments, which is a contradiction as precisely one of them depends non-trivially on at least one $\mu_i$ for $i>K$.
+Hence, no such $h$ exists and our conditions are both necessary and sufficient for generating non-trivial closures.

-In summary, we have shown that structured logistic systems with growth kinetics that are linear in the fitness $j$ can be closed exactly at any order $K$ by constraining the flux term via \cref{eq: coefficient constraint,eq: degree constraint}.
+In summary, we have shown that structured logistic systems with growth kinetics that are linear in the state index $j$ can be closed exactly at any order $K$ by constraining the flux term via \cref{eq: coefficient constraint,eq: degree constraint}.
 In \cref{sec: example closures in structured systems}, we will present an example that explicitly gives the general form of admissible fluxes.
-For all other growth dynamics, i.e. those with explicit nonlinear dependence on the fitness $j$, we have shown that non-trivial moment closure of this form is impossible.
+For all other growth dynamics, i.e. those with explicit nonlinear dependence on the state $j$, we have shown that non-trivial moment closure of this form is impossible.